sjharw/Azure-Functions-Project/README.md

-# Deploying to Azure Function App walkthrough
+# Azure Functions Project deployment walkthrough

 Walkthrough of creating an Azure Functions Project locally (from VSCode) and deploying it to Azure Functions App in Azure.
-This project gets data from an API, processes it, then send the data to Event Hub using Azure Key Vault to manage connection strings.
+This project gives a template for getting data from an API, processing it, and sending the data to Event Hub using Azure Key Vault to manage the connection strings.

 ## Getting started